joques/camouflage/Mobile Client-side Interface/Papers/Mobile Anti Phishing Approaches.md

 3. **SMS Mining for Smishing Detection:**
    - Uses keyword-based rule sets and machine learning to detect fraudulent SMS messages.
    - Example: SmiDCA model, achieved over 90% accuracy.

+### Conclusion

+The paper concludes that while numerous anti-phishing techniques exist, each has unique strengths and weaknesses.
+The taxonomy provides a framework for understanding these methods, but the evolving nature of phishing (e.g., dynamic webpage features) demands new solutions.
+The authors advocate for hybrid approaches and further research into non-Android platforms and real-time detection.